fasrc/helmod/doc/INSTALL.md

 make install
 ```

-*Note that this also installs some files in `/usr/share/zsh/site-functions`!*
+*Note that this also installs some files in `/usr/share/zsh/site-functions`*, outside of the prefix!*
 Once done setting up lmod, you may want to remove the following:

 ```